-These courses are designed to give a broad but detailed grounding in the theory as well as practical experience in the major applications of science in archaeology.
-They are intended for archaeologists or scientists who wish to undertake research in archaeological science, or archaeologists who intend to pursue a career in the management of archaeological projects or become policy makers in this area and would like to have a sound understanding of the potential of science to elucidate archaeological problems.
+We offer unique Archaeological Science Masters courses that are intended for archaeologists or scientists.
+The courses are holistic, providing a detailed grounding in the theory and practical experience across all the major applications of science in archaeology.
+The Master of Science (1 year) course in Archaeological Science is intended for those who wish to expand their knowledge and undertake research in archaeological science, or archaeologists who intend to pursue a career in the management of archaeological projects or become policy makers in this area and would like to have a sound understanding of the potential of science to elucidate archaeological problems.

 Applicants may have either an archaeological or science degree, and it is advantageous to have some knowledge of both subjects.
 Apply Now

-Course Director: Dr Victoria Smith
+Course Director: Dr Amy Styring